Ranjitsinhji

-Ranji has widely been regarded as one of the greatest batsmen of his era.
-Neville Cardus described him as "the Midsummer night's dream of cricket".
-Unorthodox in technique and with fast reactions, he brought a new style to batting and revolutionised the game.
-Previously, batsmen had generally pushed forward; Ranji took advantage of the improving quality of pitches in his era and played more on the back foot, both in defence and attack.
-He is particularly associated with one shot, the leg glance, which he invented or popularised.
-The first-class cricket tournament in India, the Ranji Trophy, was named in his honour and inaugurated in 1935 by the Maharaja Bhupinder Singh of Patiala.
-His nephew Duleepsinhji followed Ranji's path as a batsman playing first-class cricket in England and for the England cricket team.
+Ranjitsinhji was an unorthodox batsman whose fast reactions and individual style were to revolutionise the game.
+Previously, batsmen had generally played forward and made shots to the off side; Ranjitsinhji took advantage of the improving quality of pitches in his era and played more on the back foot, both in defence and attack.
+He is particularly associated with one shot, the leg glance, which he popularised and may have invented.

-Away from cricket, Ranji became Maharaja Jam Saheb of Nawanagar in 1907.
-He was later Chancellor of the Indian Chamber of Princes, and represented India at the League of Nations.
+He has been called the "Father of Indian Cricket", as he was the earliest top-class Indian cricketer, but he has been criticised for his refusal to aid and encourage the development of cricket in India itself.
+The annual first-class championship of India, the Ranji Trophy, was named in his honour by Bhupinder Singh of Patiala who inaugurated the competition in 1935.
+Ranjitsinhji's nephew Duleepsinhji followed his path as a batsman playing first-class cricket for Cambridge, Sussex, and England.

 Early life

 Birth

-Ranjitsinhji Jadeja was born on 10 September 1872 in Sadodar, a village in the state of Nawanagar in the western Indian province of Kathiawar in a Jadeja Rajput family.
+Ranjitsinhji Jadeja was born on 10 September 1872 in Sadodar, a village in the state of Nawanagar in the western Indian province of Kathiawar in a Hindu Jadeja Rajput family.

 He was the first son of a farmer, Jiwansinhji, and one of his wives.
 His name meant "the lion who conquers in battle", although he frequently suffered ill health as a child.
 Ranjitsinhji's family were related to the ruling family of the state of Nawanagar through his grandfather, and head of his family, Jhalamsinhji.
 The latter was a cousin of Vibhaji, the Jam Sahib of Nawanagar; Ranjitsinhji's biographers later claimed that Jhalamsinhji had shown bravery fighting for Vibhaji in a successful battle, but Simon Wilde suggests that this may be an invention encouraged by Ranjitsinhji.
 For the remainder of his life, Ranjitsinhji was sensitive about his family and deliberately presented a positive image of his parents.